Introduction

 Inside the FeatureReader's Constraints section, beside the Feature Types to Read parameter, select the dropdown menu.
 Select User Parameter > Create User Parameter…

-The Parameter Identifier (“Neighbourhood”) will be its attribute name in the workspace, and the Prompt (“Select a Neighbourhood”) are the instructions the user will see.
+The Parameter Identifier (“Neighbourhood”) will be its attribute name in the workspace, and the Prompt (“Select a Neighbourhood”) are the instruction the user will see.

 To add all our Feature Types as options, select the ellipses (...) next to Default Value.
 Tick the Select all box to add all of them.

-Make sure that the Required box is also ticked.
+Ensure that the 'Required' box is also ticked.

-To return to the canvas, select OK in the User Parameter dialog, then click OK again to close the FeatureReader.
+To return to the canvas, select OK in the User Parameter dialogue, then click OK again to close the FeatureReader.

 3. Read in the Data